modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

+---
 title: "Conform and Deploy a Model"
 description: "This is a step by step guide for conforming and deploying a model in FastScore.
 It contains instructions for data scientists to prepare, deploy and test their model.
 This guide was last updated for v1.10 of FastScore.\n\nIf you need support or have questions, please email us:  [support@opendatagroup.com](mailto:support@opendatagroup.com)"
 ---

-# Conform and deploying a Model
+# How-to: Conform and Deploy a Model
 This is a step by step guide for conforming and deploying a model in FastScore.
 It contains instructions for data scientists to prepare, deploy and test their model.
 This guide was last updated for v1.10 of FastScore.

-As we go, we will be referring to an example XGBoost model available in the `examples` branch of this repo (https://github.com/opendatagroup/Getting-Started/tree/examples).
+As we go, we will be referring to an example XGBoost model available in the `examples` branch of [this repo](https://github.com/opendatagroup/Getting-Started/tree/examples).

 If you need support or have questions, please email us: support@opendatagroup.com